 West Seattle has more than 30 houses of worship, several within a few blocks.
 Most all religions, denominations and sects are represented.

 Seattle's restaurant scene is vibrant and deserving of its excellent reputation.
 The Guest House vacation rental maintains many dining & entertainment guides, and Susan and Bob are happy to make suggestions.
 Because of our winery business, we are well connected to the culinary community.

 We are spoiled by a wealth of grocery options -- from basic chains to gourmet specialty shops, butchers, ethnic markets, produce stands and a year-round local farmer's market.
 There is also a variety of take-out, food truck, bar, sports bar, and supper club offerings.
 For those so inclined, the Guest House has a fully-equipped kitchen to take advantage of our superb local ingredients.

-A short stroll away are a coffee house, The Westy (a sports bar with terrific food and is open late), Locol Barley & Vine (beer, wine, eclectic snacks & live music) - and a soon-to-open craft brewery.
-West Seattle is blessed with an abundane of superb dining options - of every cuisine imaginable - so there's no need to travel downtown. ...Unless you want to, and that's easy to do.
+A short stroll away are a coffee house, The Westy (a sports bar with terrific food and is open late), Locol Barley & Vine (beer, wine, eclectic snacks & live music) - and Best of Hands craft brewery.
+West Seattle is blessed with an abundance of superb dining options - of every cuisine imaginable - so there's no need to travel downtown. ...Unless you want to, and that's easy to do.